dulceld/cis133-resources/README.md

 # cis133-resources

-MDN Web Docs moz://a for both HTML and CSS.   https://developer.mozilla.org/en-US/docs/Web#documentation_for_web_developers
+MDN Web Docs moz://a for both HTML and CSS.

-This website has references, guides, and step-by-step tutorials.
+https://developer.mozilla.org/en-US/docs/Web/Tutorials This website has references, guides, and step-by-step tutorials for introductory to advanced level.